 NASM Personal Training & Staying Healthy Resources During Covid-19

 Now in its 33rd year, the National Academy of Sports Medicine (NASM) has remained the international standard in fitness education due to the high quality of fitness professional they produce and the scientific rigor of their programs.
-NASM offers a best-in-class Certified Personal Training program along with major specializations in Nutrition Coaching (CNC), Sports Performance (PES), and Corrective Exercise (CES).
+NASM offers a best-in-class Certified Personal Training program along with major specializations in Nutrition Coaching (CNC), Sports Performance (PES), and Corrective Exercise (CES), and Online Personal Training.
 For more information, visit https://www.nasm.org.